berk/n8n-nodes-current-time/README.md

 # n8n-nodes-current-time

-This is a demonstration n8n community node showcasing the use of custom nodes as AI Agents.
+This is a demonstration of an n8n community node showcasing the use of custom nodes as AI Agents.
 It simply returns the current time.
 Its creation stemmed from my investigation into why my own custom nodes weren't initially functioning as AI tools.
 Thankfully, n8n now supports this functionality via an environment variable.